sodacan-net/sodacan-core/documentation/architecture.md

 #### SodaCan API
 The SodaCan API provides a way to perform administrative, operational, and application functions.
 Many of its functions are passed through messages to other components including the SodaCan web server, the underlying Kafka system, and mostly to SodaCan agents.
 The API in SodaCan is separate from the RESTful API in the web browser.
 Both provide similar capabilities but the SodaCan API talks directly to the message bus whereas the RESTful API is, of course, HTML-based which in turn uses the SodaCan API.
-The RESTful API is useful when the SodaCan message bus is behind a firewall.
+The RESTful API is useful when the SodaCan message bus is behind a firewall or where it is more practical to use an HTTP-based solution.

 #### Command Line Tool